tomatenquark/tomatenquark.github.io/development/UPSTREAM_PATCHES.md

 # Applying patches from upstream

 `Tomatenquark` does not incorporate any custom code (yet).
 This is by design.
-The project is looking to deliver a stable, constantly updated version of the game (see `launcher`) before making any adaptions to its code.
+The project is looking to deliver a stable, constantly updated version of the game before making any adaptions to its code.
 This is mainly done by providing `CI/CD`.

 In order to keep this system running it is important to be able to roll in changes from `upstream` (sauerbraten SVN).